 Mission of the training programme

-The mission of the PhD programme is to organize and facilitate research and education for PhD candidates in the area of microbiology and plant and environmental biology.
+The mission of the PhD programme is to organize and facilitate research and education for PhD candidates in the area of microbiology, plant, animal science and environmental biology.

 The aim of the programme is to train PhD candidates in a multidisciplinary environment to become highly qualified, independent researchers.

 Central issues in the training programme are 1) the understanding of biological mechanisms that play a role in plant and microbial growth, development and adaptation to biotic and abiotic stress conditions and their role in survival; and 2) the understanding of ecological processes in plant and microbial ecosystem functioning and the effects of environmental change on this; and 3) the understanding of animal behaviour in nature and in agricultural livestock system and further applying these understanding to achieve better animal welfare and sustainable agriculture.

 To facilitate plant/animal/ecological/microbial biological research of high international standard on all levels of integration (from molecules to cells; from cells to whole plants; from health to welfare of animals, from individual plants and animals to ecosystems), resulting in a high-quality dissertation.